 Public webinar

-To mark the launch of the collection, XCEPT will host a public webinar on 23 October 2025 at 14:00 BST, featuring authors Awet Weldemichael, Nicki Kindersley, Amar Jamal, and Machot Amoum Malou in conversation.
-The panel will explore how decentralisation and identity politics are reshaping governance and legitimacy in Sudan and South Sudan.
+To mark the launch of the collection, XCEPT hosted a public webinar on 23 October 2025, featuring authors Awet Weldemichael, Nicki Kindersley, Amar Jamal, and Machot Amoum Malou in conversation.
+The panel explored how decentralisation and identity politics are reshaping governance and legitimacy in Sudan and South Sudan.
+Wa